rajatsen91/website/content/home/about.md

 I received my Bachelors degree in ECE, IIT Kharagpur in 2013.
 I have spent most of my childhood in Durgapur and Kolkata, West Bengal, India.

-My research interests include online learning (especially Multi-Armed Bandit probems),  causality, learning in queueing systems, recommendation systems and social networks.
+My research interests include online learning (especially Multi-Armed Bandit problems),  causality, learning in queueing systems, recommendation systems and social networks.
 I like to work on real-world problems that allow rigorous theoretical analysis.
+Here is my [resume](/static/pdf/FinanceCV.pdf).